 In games where Compuware Youth Hockey is the home team, you should make sure that you inform the referees prior to the start of the game what the game rules are that are to be followed.

 While it may seem reasonable that the referees know the game rules to be followed prior to the game (period length, zam or not, etc), this has in fact proven to be an unrealistic assumption.

 On the right is a summary.
-One page each for: HPHL games, MAHA home/away series games, and one for LCAHL games.
+One page each for: HPHL games, MAHA home/away series games, LCAHL games, and one for Round 1 of Districts.